ishan111/FHMCSimulation/README.md

 ### Input File

 Example input file(s) may be generated with helper/window_helper.py, and can be modified by the user as needed.
-A sample input.json file is given below:
+A sample input.json file is given below, and a more complicated example is available for reference in helper/input.json.

 ```python
 {